KennedyJamesP/notemaster/README.md

 # notemaster
-Organizational assistant for course notes
+This web application is an organizational assistant for course notes.